djplaner/garden/README.md

 General design

-- [ ] check the size of the content images
+- [x] check the size of the content images
-- [ ] check the meta data for images
+- [x] check the meta data for images

+- [ ] 1st level image re-design to be background

 - [ ] is there a better design for content images (including a caption)